ab9st8/click/README.md

 Click is a simple build tool for C. One command, `click`, and your code is compiled.
 You can even customize your build via a YAML file.
 Awesome, right?
 Ready to begin?

 ## Installation
-Click isn't yet available on any major package managers, but it's absolutely okay to build from source.
+[Here]() you can download the latest release from GitHub (Linux not supported yet 😕), or you can build from source.
 To actually do that, make sure you have Nim and Nimble installed.
 Then:
 ```shell
 git clone https://github.com/aachh/click.git # clone the repository...
 cd click                                     # ...go to the project...